Frequently asked questions

 where did you study abroad?

-I was also fortunate to get to do a 4-week Maymester program with Rhodes that was based out of Antwerp, Belgium and had a focus on international business, particularly global brands such as Vueve Cliquot, Barco, Stella Artois, and more.
+I also participated in a 4-week Maymester program with Rhodes that was based out of Antwerp, Belgium, and had a focus on international business, particularly global brands such as Vueve Cliquot, Barco, Stella Artois, and more.

 Why did you stop blogging for memphis made?

 I started my blog during my senior year of high school, and after almost 3 years of posting 5 times a week, I was completely burnt out.
 I have such respect for those bloggers that have worked to make their blogs their full-time jobs, but I realized that I had altered my content to fit what I thought would let me compete with those big influencers, and that simply was not realistic since I was still in school (and honestly, I love reading fashion blogs, but that doesn't necessarily mean I should be a fashion blogger).

 I was posting for the sake of having something go live on my site, not because I loved it anymore, and so I stopped.
 I did bring back Memphis Made while I was abroad as a means by which to keep my family and friends updated on what I was doing and for my own personal memories, and I'll always be grateful to that little site for helping me realize that I want my career to be in the marketing/advertising/communications/PR space.
 But, thanks to the Rhodes Report I still got to create content every day while still in school, and now that I’ve graduated, I’m hoping to find a freelance gig that will keep my creative skills sharp in my spare time (and my GPA is happy I prioritized it too).

 if you had to describe yourself in 3 words what would they be?